OceanaGold: A Mid-Tier Takeover Target?

 As we can see from the above daily chart, the stock is locked in a downtrend, and below a flat 200-day moving average.
 For me to move to a full position on the stock, I would like to see a close above $3.25.
 This would represent a close above the 200-day moving average (yellow line), as well as a clean close above the downtrend line.

-Typically I buy stocks on strength, and do not go bottom-fishing.
+Typically, I buy stocks on strength, and do not go bottom-fishing.
 Having said that, I have added a half position in OceanaGold as I believe the valuation is too attractive to pass up at these levels.
-Investors are getting a 500,000 plus ounce producer at industry leading cash costs for roughly $1.6 billion dollars.
-The market is currently pricing OceanaGold as if gold is trading at $1,000 / oz, and I expect a re-rating even if the gold price just hangs out above $1,100.
+Investors are getting a 500,000-plus ounce producer at industry leading cash costs for roughly $1.6 billion.
+The market is currently pricing OceanaGold as if gold is trading at $1,000/oz, and I expect a re-rating even if the gold price just hangs out above $1,100.

 (Source: Company Website)

-The company is undergoing a massive transformation, and as of yesterday has began milling at its Haile Gold Mine.
-The Haile Gold Mine should change the company's status from a mediocre jurisdiction mid-tier producer, to one in average to above average jurisdictions.
+The company is undergoing a massive transformation, and as of yesterday, has begun milling at its Haile Gold Mine.
+The Haile Gold Mine should change the company's status from a mediocre jurisdiction mid-tier producer, to one in average to above-average jurisdictions.
 This should result in a small valuation bump, and I do not see this discount remaining throughout 2017.
 In addition to this, the company is growing production by 35% this year, while lowering cash costs by 15%.
-This should add significantly to their bottom line, and allow the company to generate industry leading cash flow for its peer group.
+This should add significantly to its bottom line, and allow the company to generate industry leading cash flow for its peer group.

 OceanaGold is becoming an industry leader, but is sitting with a discount price tag.
 I believe this to be an opportunity to acquire the company on sale, and am taking advantage at these prices.
-Even if the gold price falls to below $1,100 / oz, OceanaGold will still be enjoying margins of nearly 40%.
+Even if the gold price falls to below $1,100/oz, OceanaGold will still be enjoying margins of nearly 40%.
 The company can easily weather any storm in the gold price, and investors should take a hard look at OceanaGold while it sits at this valuation.

 Disclosure: I am/we are long OCANF, GLD.